I'll arrive in Manakara with the train from Fianarantsoa but I don't know how to go to Diego Suarez without coming back to Fianarantsoa!

 Your route, Manakara to Diego, will require either great adventure or back-tracking, and since I don't know you I can't say what I would do.
 I can tell you that the most adventurous option (and adding one extra airfare) is to go south by road to Fort Dauphin and then fly to Tana (there are daily flights from FD to Tana) and the easiest (and cheapest) option is just to backtrack to the RN7 and get back to Tana and fly to Diego from there.
 Some Australian friends last years highly recommended Ankify (near Diego) as a wonderful place to visit and from there you can get a boat to Nosy Be.

-Enjoy Madagascar! almost 7 years ago
+Enjoy Madagascar! about 7 years ago